joebuschmann/SproutTests/README.md

 TODO:
-- Replace WaitForLoad with equivalent from WebDriver.Support lib
+XX- Replace WaitForLoad with equivalent from WebDriver.Support lib XX- Replace Thread.Sleep()
-- Replace Thread.Sleep()
 - Move driver to container and initialize driver using tags.
 Inject driver into steps class
 - Consolidate and reuse By selectors.
 Selector composition
 - Clean up code.
 Look for areas of reuse - login form, compose tweet form